akzmuk/chordgen/README.md

 ## How to use it locally

 1. Clone this repository: `git clone https://github.com/akzmuk/chordgen.git`
-2. Go the the cloned repo directory
+2. Go to the cloned repo directory
 3. Build the Docker Image (It may take a while): `docker build -t chordgen .`
 4. Start the Docker Container: `docker run -d --name chordgen_ -p 80:80 chordgen`
 5. Check the API docs: http://127.0.0.1/docs